Silvanite/novatoolpermissions/README.md

 ## Access Control

-Sometimes you might want to prevent some users from access content, but not others.
+Sometimes you might want to prevent some users from accessing content, but not others.
 To achieve this, use the included `HasAccessControl.php` trait on your model.

 To check if a user has the correct permissions to view your content, add the following somewhere in your controller methods (Replacing 'Model' with your desired model.):